imarc/mill4-wp-starter-theme/README.md

 ## View Composers

 Mill 4 includes a basic view composer system for adding custom context data to your Twig templates.
 To create a new view composer, create a new class for it in the `app/ViewComposers` directory.
-Your class should extend the `ViewComposer` class provided by the theme and use the `RegistersViewComposer` PHP attribute.
+Your class should extend the `Composer` class provided by Millyard and use the `RegistersViewComposer` PHP attribute.
 For example:

 ```php
 <?php